aeonSolutions/aeonlabs-open-software-catalogue/README.md

  **Project Total: ~3900 work.h**

-An experimental platform with integrated CMS and back office control panel for websites deployment and management.
-This code has a "module" i coded for a scientific paper submission and acceptance platform for sci. conferences in all similar to the one found on Elsevier
+An experimental platform with integrated CMS and back office control panel for website deployment and management.
+This code has a "module" I coded for a scientific paper submission and acceptance platform for sci. conferences in all similar to the one found on Elsevier

 <p align="center">
    <img src="https://github.com/aeonSolutions/aeonlabs-open-software-catalogue/blob/main/Designs/sitebuilder.png">